pocomane/brewed-in-the-apocalypse/bita-tasty.md

 The gang has its turf in the same town the PCs are currently located, so it might make sense to position the Agent Here.

-But maybe the gang is currently just a vague idea in the World's mind, or just gossip the PCs have heard only a couple of times, so it could be marked as Whispered.
+But maybe the gang is currently just a vague idea in the Scenarist's mind, or just gossip the PCs have heard only a couple of times, so it could be marked as Whispered.